Cc618/Kill-Camels/README.md

 # Kill-Camels
 A 2d platformer game made in one week for a Game Jam.

-The theme was "Magic and spells"
+The theme was "Magic and spells".

 ## Some screenshots
 ![Thumbnail](screenshots/thumbnail.jpg "Kill Camels")